 Long Term Disability

 In the event that a Saint Louis University employee becomes ill or disabled, this long-term disability interrupts the employees earning ability and the economic impact can be severe.
-The group long term disability insurance provided by Mutual of Omaha is designed to replace a substantial part of lost income in the event of total disability.
+The group long term disability insurance provided by Cigna is designed to replace a substantial part of lost income in the event of total disability.

 Benefits begin after three months of disability or the exhaustion of sick leave not to exceed six months.
 The plan pays 60% of salary up to $15,000 per month.
 Benefits will be reduced by payments received under Workers' Compensation and/or Social Security laws.